ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 conda create -y --name fqc -c conda-forge -c bioconda fastqc
 ```
 (you don't actually need to use `-c conda-forge -c bioconda` if you've
-set up your channels like the above.)
+set up your channels like the above, so I'm just including them as an FYI here :)

 Here we are asking conda to use the **bioconda** channel to look for software; bioconda has a lot (most? all?) of bioinformatics software in it.
 We'll talk more about this below.